-Behaving Together provides teachers with frameworks and processes to help them identify, understand and support the issues children bring to the classroom.
+Behaving Together in the Classroom provides teachers with frameworks and processes to help them identify, understand and support the issues children bring to the classroom.
 Using a clear five step formula, the book explores the perspectives of children, to guide teachers as they support them within the school environment.

 The book explores the nature of emotional health and well-being and the real implications of this on the way children are seen to act within the school.
 Rather than punishing unwanted behaviour, the book begins with the assumption that behaviour is our innate form of communication, that should be supported rather than controlled.
 It recognises the network of relationships within a school’s community and provides helpful resources to support a child’s inclusion in school life, including:

-•Clear definitions explaining common technical or medical jargon
+Clear definitions explaining frequently used technical or medical jargon

 Behaving Together is a key reflective tool for teachers and those interested in the pastoral care of children.